nhristova/nulaprocenta/README.md

     - [ ] Database to store orders
 3. Payment options - bank transfer, online card payment
 4. Content management functionalities
+    - [ ] Load lists from database - models, gallery, blog
     - [ ] Add/edit model
     - [ ] Add/edit posts
     - [ ] Add/edit gallery

 ## Requirements
-1. Pages list - see concept_c.pdf
+1. Pages list (public) - see concept_c.pdf
-    - Models (pre-defined per season)
+    - Models (pre-defined per season) / default page
-    - Configurator
+    - Configurator / custom model
     - Gallery
     - Blog
     - Q&A
     - Contacts
     - About us
     - Shopping cart
-    - Admin
 1. Painter SVG section
     - Create painting functionality
         - hat loads with a certain design
         - the user can modify the colors - when hovering over a stripe - a popup colour dial appears (centred on the cursor) - clicking a colour changes the hovered stripe color
         - add remove elements - pompom, ear flaps
     - When edit completed - a hat object is created/sent to cart and a screen-shot of the hat - price is calculated based on the hat object properties
 3. Admin page
+    - Add new model
     - Add new post to blog
     - Add new item in gallery
     - Orders list